-The North Carolina Board of Licensed Clinical Mental Health Counselors (NCBLCMHC or the “Board”) was established under provisions of the Licensed Professional Counselor Act (LPC Act) , which was ratified on July 24, 1993 as North Carolina General Statutes Chapter 90 Article 24, to become effective July 1, 1994.
+The North Carolina Board of Licensed Clinical Mental Health Counselors (NCBLCMHC or the “Board”) was established under provisions of the Licensed Clinical Mental Health Counselor Act (LCMHC Act) , which was ratified on July 24, 1993 as North Carolina General Statutes Chapter 90 Article 24, to become effective July 1, 1994.

 Since implementation of the practice Act in 1994, the Board has the responsibility of administering and enforcing the provisions of the practice act.
 In that capacity, the Board uses national standards of counselor preparation and ethical codes of the counseling profession for guidance.
 National standards for the preparation of professional counselors are found in two resources used by the Board.
 One is the National Board of Certified Counselors, which sets standards for the preparation and certification of counselors and has also developed the National Counselor Examination (NCE).
 The NCE is used by most states (including North Carolina) to assess the eligibility of licensure applicants.
 The second resource for standards of counselor preparation is the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a corporate affiliate of the American Counseling Association.